X1a-jk/inf554/README.md

 # How to run the file
 There are three jupyter notebooks, different feature embeddings and network structures are applied in each of them

-projet.ipynb: For the hashtag features, the length of their corresponding list is used as the feature and a net with two FC layers is trained. project_vec_lstm.ipynb: For the hashtag features, we have applied the embedding algorithm to the contents, and a net with LSTM layers is trained. project_vec.ipynb: For the hashtag features, we have applied the embedding algorithm to the contents, and a net with convolution layers is trained.
+projet.ipynb: For the hashtag features, the length of their corresponding list is used as the feature and a net with two FC layers is trained, this is the early version of the project witch is then improved. project_vec_lstm.ipynb: For the hashtag features, we have applied the embedding algorithm to the contents, and a net with LSTM layers is trained. project_vec.ipynb: For the hashtag features, we have applied the embedding algorithm to the contents, and a net with convolution layers is trained.